alex9849/RepositoryMiner/README.md

 ## Usage
 >1.
 This is how the main menu looks like when you start the application for the first time.
->There are no projects in the database and, you only have the opportunity to add a new project.
+>There are no projects in the database, you only have the opportunity to add a new project.
->Now click on the __add project__ button.
+>Now click on the __add project - Button__ .
 >![img.png](ReadMe_Img/mainScreen.png)
 >
 >
 > 2. For this example we use the "hellogitworld" repository on github.
 You can clone it with the following commands:
 > __HTTPS:__ ``https://github.com/githubtraining/hellogitworld.git ``
 > __SSH:__ ``git@github.com:githubtraining/hellogitworld.git``
 > __GitHub CLI:__ ``gh repo clone githubtraining/hellogitworld``